 Then 75mm (click on the images to enlarge):

-The Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH, to me, is simply perfect for landscape work.
-The lens is a wonderful performer all over the frame at every focal length, producing very clean images, crisp, sharp, with beautiful colours and with a very pleasant drawing signature.
-Images pop on the screen, are very easy and rewarding to work with, and they are very malleable in post-processing.
+This Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH review reinforced what I already thought: this lens is practically perfect for landscape work.
+The lens is a wonderful performer all over the frame and at every focal length, producing very clean images, crisp, sharp, with beautiful colours and with a very pleasant drawing signature.
+Images pop on the screen, are very easy and rewarding to work with, and most importantly they are very malleable in post-processing.

 ZOOM OR PRIMES?

-People often ask me how the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH compares with prime lenses; as well, I often read online opinions telling me that it is “almost as good as”, for instance, M lenses on the Leica SL for any given focal length.
-Personally, I don’t find such comparisons very interesting, nor very useful.
-In the first place, it doesn’t make much sense to compare a f/1.4 prime with a f/2.8-4 zoom anyway; more, such comparisons depend so much on what you shoot that they rarely hold universal value.
+People often ask me how the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH compares with prime lenses.
+As well, I often read online opinions telling me that it is “almost as good as”, for instance, M lenses on the Leica SL for any given focal length.
+Personally, I don’t find such comparisons either very interesting, or very useful.
+In the first place, it doesn’t make much sense to compare a f/1.4 prime with a f/2.8-4 zoom anyway.
+More, such comparisons depend so heavily on what you shoot that they rarely hold universal value.

-In particular, for my work I think that the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH is not just “almost as good as” primes; rather, I think that it is “definitely better than” primes.
+In particular, for my work I think that the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH is not just “almost as good as” primes; rather, I think that it’s overall “definitely better than” primes.
 First, for my landscape work I almost always shoot between f/8 and f/11, so I don’t have much use for f/1.4 to begin with.
 Second, I am very often shooting in precarious, even dangerous, conditions: I work on cliff edges, in the ocean, in the middle of rivers, on sand dunes, and so on.
 I work under the rain, in strong winds, sometimes with very cold hands and sometimes with sweaty hands.
-Therefore, not having to change lenses in the field often, not having to move filter holders from one lens to the other perhaps while balancing on boulders in the middle of the water, and things like that, is a huge advantage for me, both in terms of sensor cleanness, in terms of reducing possible damage or even loss to the camera and lenses, and – finally – in terms of working speed and workflow’s practicality.
+Therefore, not having to change lenses in the field often, not having to move filter holders from one lens to the other, perhaps while balancing on boulders in the middle of the water, and things like that, is a huge advantage for me.
+It simply makes my job easier, both in terms of sensor cleanness, in terms of reducing possible damage or even loss to the camera and lenses, and – finally – in terms of working speed and workflow’s practicality.

 70MM or 90MM?

-As well, let’s not forget the extra 20mm compared to the “classic” 24-70mm lenses.
-On paper, they might seem to make little difference; in the field, they often save your bacon.
-We all know that 70mm is really not so long; personally, when I was using my Nikon system years ago, I always had to bring along a 70-200mm or a 105mm to cover for the lack of a longer end.
+Let’s not forget the extra 20mm the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH gives us, compared to the “classic” 24-70mm lenses.
+On paper, they might seem to make little difference; in the field, however, they often save your bacon.
+We all know that 70mm is really not that long.
+Personally, when I was using my Nikon system years ago, I always had to bring a 70-200mm or a 105mm, together with my 24-70mm, to cover for the lack of a longer end.
 With the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH, instead, I almost never want for more reach: 90mm is enough for most of my work.

 IS THIS THE PERFECT LENS FOR LANDSCAPE?

-Between my landscape photography work and my Workshops, I am on the road more than half of the year: all I need everywhere I go is the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH, plus – since I am an ultra-wide lenses lover! – the Voigtlander 15mm Super Wide Heliar v.
+Between my landscape photography work and my Workshops, I am on the road more than half year.
+All I need to carry, everywhere I go, is the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH, plus – since I am an ultra-wide lenses lover! – the Voigtlander 15mm Super Wide Heliar v.
 III to take care of the wide end.
 These two lenses cover about the 80-90% of my work, day-in, day-out; and if you are not such an ultra-wideangle fan as I am, then very likely the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH will be pretty much all you need.

-So, the answer is yes: between its very useful range and the amazing image quality it outputs, I find the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH to be perfect for landscape work with the Leica SL.
+So, the answer is yes: between its very useful range and the amazing image quality it outputs, as a result of this Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH review I find it to be perfect suited for landscape work with the Leica SL.